-Explore posts in the same categories: Beer, beer festivals, Craft beer, East Bay, San Francisco comment below, or link to this permanent URL from your own site.
+Beer, beer festivals, Craft beer, East Bay, San Francisco comment below, or link to this permanent URL from your own site.

 Explore Beer By BART; use our list of some of the San Francisco Bay Area’s best beer places with detailed transit info, so you can get out there to enjoy without driving.